You can manage your team's testers and distribute builds to them using the Firebase console.

 To distribute your app to testers, upload the APK file using the Firebase console:

 Open the App Distribution page of the Firebase console.
 Select your Firebase project when prompted.

-On the Distributions page, select the app you want to distribute from the drop-down menu.
+On the Releases page, select the app you want to distribute from the drop-down menu.